HCMID/projectvalidator/tut/notes/generalizing.md

+## Top-level overview

-The projectvalidator's main function is to valid a CITE library.
+The projectvalidator's main purpose is to validate a **CITE library**.

+The `LibraryValidator` class should do this by:

-What should it do?
-Take a Vector of initialized etensions of an MidValidator trait;  these have in common a `validate` function that returns a type-parameterized `TestResults`
+1. taking a Vector of  `MidValidator` implementations;  these have in common a `validate` function that returns a type-parameterized `TestResults` for a given surface identified by `Cite2Urn`.
+2. eacsh `MidValidator` to a surface identified by `Cite2Urn`

+## Building a CITE library from an MID project

 Data/configuration we need for MID project validation:

 MID project conventions for building content required to validate: